Youngstown Executive Airport

 Youngstown Executive Airport (FAA LID 06G) was a public airport in Mahoning County, Ohio, located 51 nautical miles southeast of Cleveland Hopkins International Airport.

 History

 Opening at some point between 1960 and 1962, this airport was a multi-use public airport for charters, aircraft maintenance, flight instruction, and even regular drag racing in its later years (causing resentment by the local pilots).
 In the 1970s, the airport was a Cessna aircraft dealership.

+In mid April 1963, the airport was struck by a storm that blew over a hangar and damaged 16 planes.